changsongyang/windows-activation/docs/en/windows_10_links.md

 <details>
   <summary>Info on Official links</summary>

-Microsoft provides Official public links for Windows 10 22H2 (Build 19045.2965) and that build is old and has an issue where Windows update may fail to install [KB5028997](https://support.microsoft.com/topic/kb5028997-instructions-to-manually-resize-your-partition-to-install-the-winre-update-400faa27-9343-461c-ada9-24c8229763bf).
+Microsoft provides Official public links for Windows 10 22H2 (Build 19045.2965) and that build is old and has an issue where Windows update may fail to install [KB5028997][1].
 That is why we recommend getting the latest Windows 10 ISO file from the table below, those ISOs are taken from the Official MVS site.

-However, if you want direct Official links only then check MSDL https://msdl.gravesoft.dev/#2618 It provides Official links straight from Microsoft and works even if Microsoft is blocking the download to Russian/VPN users.
+However, if you want direct Official links only then check [MSDL] It provides Official links straight from Microsoft and works even if Microsoft is blocking the download to Russian/VPN users.
-Windows 10 download from https://www.microsoft.com/en-us/software-download isn't recommended because it uses an ESD file to generate ISO and that process sometimes may generate corrupt ISO which can not be verified with known checksums.
+Windows 10 download from [microsoft.com/en-us/software-download][8] isn't recommended because it uses an ESD file to generate ISO and that process sometimes may generate corrupt ISO which can not be verified with known checksums.

 </details>